 The word Shatavari is a combination of two Sanskrit words.
-“Shat” means “she who has” and “Var” meaning “of partners or husbands”.
+“Shat” meaning “she who has” and “Var” meaning “of partners or husbands”.
 It is also known to mean “she who has a hundred roots” as “Vri” in Sanskrit means “roots”.
 While Shatavari, the queen of herbs, has many medicinal uses, it has a rich history supporting women’s fertility and milk supply.

-Shatavari is part of the Asparagus racemosus family.
-It originates from India.
-It likes to grow in tropical environments, but can also thrive in more arid environments.
-The roots are long and tuberous with thorny, climbing stems that have sweet-smelling white flowers that produce red berries.
+Shatavari is part of the Asparagus racemosus family and originates from India.
+It likes to grow in tropical environments but can also thrive in more arid climates.
+The roots are long and tuberous with thorny, climbing stems with sweet-smelling white flowers that produce red berries.
 The root is the part of the plant typically used.

-- Shatavari has a diuretic effect so should not be taken with other diuretic medications without speaking to your healthcare provider first
+Shatavari has a diuretic effect, so it should not be taken with other diuretic medications without speaking to your healthcare provider first.

 Shatavari has a long history as a health tonic and a supportive lactation supplement.
 It has also been used to support men’s reproductive health and increase sperm count.
 (7) Both men and women can benefit from the many health-promoting benefits of Shatavari, known as the “Queen of herbs”.

 Shatavari is an adaptogenic herb that supports each stage of your reproductive journey, from regulating your menstrual cycle to enhancing fertility and lactation.
 Shatavari helps you produce more milk to nourish your baby by increasing prolactin levels and mammary gland growth.
 Shatavari is a popular herbal galactagogue for promoting a healthy and abundant milk supply that can help you reach breastfeeding goals.